Vishal-Parihar/Javascript/README.md

 # js-youtube
 code repo for learing and implementing js
-Here I will post my javascript from begnning to advance
+Here I will post my javascript progress from begnning to advance